3-Finger Rasgueado Tutorial by Diego Alonso

-The 3-finger rasgueado (AMI) one of the most utilized rasgueados in flamenco and Spanish classical guitar.
-It is played with by extending fingers A (ring), M (middle) and I (index) and often following up the extensions by contracting the “I” finger to create a loop.
+The 3-Finger Rasgueado (AMI) is one of the most utilized rasgueados in flamenco and Spanish classical guitar.
+It is played by extending fingers A (ring), M (middle) and I (index) and often following up the extensions by contracting the “I” finger to create a loop.
 This rasgueado is often played with clear rhythmic separation between the fingers although a more compact (i.e., less separated) sound can be used as well depending on the guitarist’s aesthetic preference.

 In this video, I share examples of the AMI rasgueado and share a few exercises to show you how to play and practice the 3 finger (AMI) rasgueado technique correctly.
 This video is appropriate for beginner & intermediate students of both flamenco and classical guitar.